Effective 15 December 2023

 We’ll use reasonable security safeguards, like file encryption, to protect your personal information.

-What we do if there is a privacy breach
+What we do if a privacy breach occurs

-If we believe that there has been a privacy breach, we’ll identify the issue and take steps to minimise any harm.
+If we believe that a privacy breach has occurred, we’ll identify the issue and take steps to minimise any harm.

 If we believe the breach has caused, or is likely to cause serious harm, we’ll contact the Office of the Privacy Commissioner.
-We’ll also contact customers who may be affected by the breach.
+We may also contact customers who may be affected by the breach.

-If you believe there has been a privacy breach, contact us as soon as possible.
+If you believe a privacy breach has occurred, please contact us as soon as possible.

 How long we keep your information for

 We’re required to hold personal information by the Companies Act 1993, the Anti-Money Laundering and Counter Financing of Terrorism Act 2009, the Financial Transactions Reporting Act 1996, and other New Zealand and international laws.

-We usually have to hold personal information for at least 7 years.
-But we have to keep certain types of information for longer, even if you’re no longer a customer.
+We usually have to hold personal information for at least seven years.
+But we keep certain types of information for longer, even if you’re no longer a customer, for example, superannuation records.

 7. You have the right to access and correct personal information